OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/14 January 2023.md

 - Prominent figures (e.g., Bill Gates, Klaus Schwab) are preparing the ground.
 - UFO over Rostov was **observing**, not shot down.
 - Comet C/2022 E3 (ZTF) is not **Nemesis**.
+- Open alien display would violate free will and provoke resistance.

 ---

 ## Spiritual Practices & Ritual